Junod Local Dev Setup

 You will then be returned an address to use: juno16g2rahf5846rxzp3fwlswy08fz8ccuwk03k57y

-There is a prebuilt docker image for you to use.
+There is a prebuilt docker image .
 This will start a container with a seeded user.
 The address and mnemonic used here can be found in the docker/

 directory of the repo.
 When you're done, you can use ctrl+c